X-Numero-Api-Key header.

 Making authenticated requests

-Include your API key in every request using thex-api-key header:
+Include your API key in every request using theX-Numero-Api-Key header:

 Request signing